elixir-sqlite/sqlite_ecto2/README.md

 If you're able to use Ecto 1.x, please look at [sqlite_ecto](https://github.com/jazzyb/sqlite_ecto), on which this project is based.

-Read [the tutorial](https://github.com/jazzyb/sqlite_ecto/wiki/Basic-Sqlite.Ecto-Tutorial) (**TODO** Port this to sqlite_ecto2 repo) for a detailed example of how to setup and use a SQLite repo with Ecto, or just check-out the CliffsNotes in the sections below if you want to get started quickly.
+Read [the tutorial](./docs/tutorial.md) for a detailed example of how to setup and use a SQLite repo with Ecto, or just check-out the CliffsNotes in the sections below if you want to get started quickly.

 ## Help Wanted!